Comapactness Conditions in Universal Algebraic Geometry: Introduction

 In this article, we are dealing with the equational conditions in the universal algebraic geometry, i.e. different conditions relating systems of equations especially conditions about systems and sub-systems of equations over algebras.
 The main examples of such conditions are equational noetherian property and its variants (weak equational noetherianity, $n$-equational noetherianity, $q_{\omega}$ and $u_{\omega}$-compactness), as well as equational Artinian property of algebras.
-We begin with a review of basic concepts of universal algebraic geometry and we describe the relation between the properties of being equational noetherian, $q_{\omega}$ and $u_{\omega}$-compactness and compactness of algebraic sets in the Zariski topology.
+We begin with a review of basic concepts of universal algebraic geometry and we describe the relation between the properties of being equational noetherian, $q_{\omega}$ and $u_{\omega}$-compactness and compactness of certain sets in the Zariski topology.
 We also discuss the concept of a meta-compact algebra and its relation to the meta-compactness of the sets in the Zariski topology.
 Then we introduce the notion of equational Artinian algebras.
-We prove that the (non-finitely generated) relative free algebras of certain varieties, are $u_{\omega}$-compact and the we provide some necessary conditions for a relative free algebra to be equational noetherian.
+We provide some necessary conditions for a relative free algebra to be equational noetherian.
 We also show that the equational noetherianity of some relatively free algebras has interesting logical implications for certain subclasses of the corresponding variety.
 After defining the notion of relative systems of equations, we show that ascending (descending) chain conditions on the ideals of the relative free algebra is equivalent to equational noetherian (equational Artinian) property of all elements of the corresponding variety.
 A set of other types of interesting equational conditions and some questions is also presented at the end of the article.